Graduate Career Services

 MSIS students complete a capstone project as the culmination of their degree.
 The capstone project is designed as an opportunity for students to gain hands-on experience by completing a complex information-systems project with the guidance of an IS faculty member.
 Completed over three semesters in the program, the capstone is worth three credit hours.
 Students can pursue an IT certification, a structured research project, a consulting-based project or an entrepreneurial project.
 Learn more about the capstone requirement.

 We see the value in students gaining work experience while attending graduate school.
-In order to accommodate working professionals, MRED courses are offered primarily in the evenings, with most starting at 6 p.m.
+In order to accommodate working professionals, MSIS courses are offered primarily in the evenings, with most starting at 6 p.m.
 A limited number of daytime electives are also available, though the required core courses are all offered in the evenings.
-Once admitted, our advisor can help you determine a program of study to best fit your schedule and needs.
+Once admitted, our advisors can help you determine a program of study to best fit your schedule and needs.

 MSIS students can attend the program full-time or part-time.
 Students attending full-time can complete the program in 3 semesters (12 months), and students attending part-time take 4 to 6 semesters (15-24 months) to complete the program.
 Full-time and part-time students have the same schedule options, and students are able to adjust their credit-hour enrollment semester-by-semester.

 One of the most significant benefits of our MSIS program is the continued evolution of the program curriculum.
 We keep a careful pulse on the industry, relying on feedback from industry recruiters and our advisory board executives to ensure that classes and topics covered are current and will keep you competitive in the field.
 Classes cover a broad range of topics including big data, mobile applications, business intelligence, IT security, systems analysis and design, project management, web analytics and database administration.
 The comprehensive curriculum provides students with marketable and in-demand skills, designed to improve job prospects upon graduation.